kfilimon/java-boot-camp/docs/01-primer/08-docker.md

 1. **Limited Access**

    Consider the case where two or more applications are running on the same OS.
-One of the applications may be able (intentionally or unintentionally) be able to access files saved by another application running on the same OS.
+One of the applications may be able (intentionally or unintentionally) to access files saved by another application running on the same OS.

    Someone needs to make sure that an application does not access resources that belong to another application.